chef/automate/components/automate-workflow-web/doc/migrating-to-angular-2.md

 ... and then boostraps Workflow UI using the UpgradeAdapter, passing it the name of our Angular 1 application (`cd`) and a selector (`html`) representing its root in the DOM tree.
 At this point, we're running a "hybrid" Angular app, and we can write our code in either Angular 1 or 2.
 (The Workflow UI app is essentially running on Angular 1, with portions of its DOM owned by Angular 2.)

 That's a very brief summary of how our hybrid app is compiled and started.
 Now we'll move on to some examples, beginning with a simple component that we'll develop progressively to handle various situations.
-We're also going to start referring to the Angulars as Ng1 and Ng2.
+We're also going to start referring to the Angular frameworks as Ng1 and Ng2.

 ## On to the Examples